How to Roast Pumpkin Seeds

 When you carve your pumpkins, scoop out all the seeds and gunk inside.
-Here's a tip from our test kitchens: Use an ice cream scoop!
+(Here's a tip from our test kitchens: Use an ice cream scoop!)
+Let the kids squish the gooey “guts” to separate the seeds from the stringy, slimy innards.
+(We told you – kids love this.)

-The Baked Way.
-If you want to roast seeds the traditional way, here's how.
-Heat the oven to 300°.
-Coat the seeds with oil or melted butter (about 1 tablespoon for one cup of seeds).
-Sprinkle with a little salt.
+Bake: Heat the oven to 300°F. Coat the seeds with olive oil or melted butter (about 1 tablespoon for 1 cup of seeds); sprinkle with a little salt.
 Put the seeds on a foil-lined baking sheet.
 Bake for 45 minutes or until golden and crunchy, stirring every 5 minutes or so.

-Your Way.
-The seeds will be great when just seasoned with salt, but you can customize the seeds any way you like.
-Stir in some Cajun seasoning, garlic powder, taco seasoning, curry powder...there are lots of possibilities.
-Or skip the salt and go sweet by sprinkling the seeds with sugar and pumpkin pie spice or cinnamon.
+The seeds don’t need to be seasoned with anything more than salt to taste, but you can customize them any way you like.
+Mix them with Cajun seasoning, garlic powder, taco seasoning, curry powder ... the possibilities are endless.
+Or skip the salt and go sweet by sprinkling them with sugar, pumpkin pie spice or cinnamon.
+Or better yet, combine both using this Sweet and Spicy Pumpkin Seed Nut Mix.